What's for dinner? Hit the books!

 But when I want inspiration, I get old fashioned and turn to books.
 Not the online or eBook version, but a good classic cookbook one that has pages turned back, marked with the dribbles of overflowing measuring cups, and notated in the margins with tweaks that make any recipe uniquely my own.
 My favorites are still the basics, but vintage copies rescued from used book stores are frequently grabbed and my Larousse Gastronomique sits proudly on the coffee table, serving as a beautiful conversation piece and ready reference.

 Sidebar!
 Needing to enhance the bland look of my old blog.
-Feelings about the sharp feel of https://cambridgelaboratories.ca?
-Honestly a tip-top supplement shop whenever required in the whole Ontario locale.
+Feelings about the sharp feel of http://pillarsofwellness.ca?
+Honestly a delightful chiropractic clinic in Burlington that cares whenever required in the whole Ontario locale.
 Leave your vote.
 Cheers!

 This past weekend, in search of a fool-proof recipe for pie crust, I consulted an American staple: the Church Cookbook.
 Usually homemade and mimeographed, it's a treasure trove of recipes and kitchen secrets I'm convinced would otherwise be lost: Dorito Dip, Puppy Chow, Girdle Buster, Tater Tot Delight, an entire tab devoted to Casseroles and one recipe simply labeled SURPRISE! which calls for hamburger, Rice-a-Roni, macaroni and cheese, tomato soup, and canned corn.
 I'm not saying they are all winners!